minhluannguyen/nice-curl-vuln-reporter/docs/how-to-guides.md

             allowed_tcp_ports: [ <port1>, <port2>, ... ] # or just <port> if only one port is needed
 ```

 - You can specify the `server` field to set up a dedicated attacker server.
-Only `C` and `Python` servers are supported in the current version.
+Only `C`, `Python` and `Bash` servers are supported in the current version.
 You can put the exploit source code in the `exploit/server/` directory and specify the build and run commands and configuration in the `report.yaml` file.
 An example of a simple C server from [CVE-2023-38039](../reports/cve-2023-38039-curl-no-large-headers-limit-oom/report.yaml):

 ```yaml
 ...